-R403 1 3 6 Isolated concrete footings In detached one- and two-family dwellings that are three stories or less in height and constructed with stud bearing walls, isolated plain concrete footings supporting columns or pedestals are permitted
+R403.1.3.6 Isolated concrete footings.
+In detached one- and two-family dwellings located in Seismic Design Category A, B, or C, that are three stories or less in height, and constructed with stud bearing walls, isolated plain concrete footings supporting columns or pedestals are permitted.

-R403 1 5 Slope The top surface of footings shall be level.
+R403.1.5 Slope.
+The top surface of footings shall be level.
 The bottom surface of footings shall not have a slope exceeding one unit vertical in 10 units horizontal (10-percent slope).
 Footings shall be stepped where it is necessary to change the elevation of the top surface of the footings or where the slope of the bottom surface of the footings will exceed one unit vertical in 10 units horizontal (10-percent slope).

-For structures located in Seismic Design Categories D0, D1 or D2, stepped footings shall be reinforced with four No 4 rebar Two bars shall be place at the top and bottom of the footings as shown in Figure R403 1 5
+For structures assigned to Seismic Design Categories D0, D1 or D2, stepped footings shall be reinforced with four No. 4 rebar.
+Two bars shall be place at the top and bottom of the footings as shown in Figure R403.1.5.